 While you are not required to hire anyone to assist you in the completion of your application, Citizenship and Immigration Canada (CIC) recommends that you should get help if you can because the application process can be tedious.
 It requires a lot of time and effort to dig up all of the supporting documents you need, and a professional immigration advisor will be able to help you save time by letting you know what sorts of documents are acceptable and which are not.
 But, ultimately, your immigration application is still your responsibility.
 You are the one who is driving the process and moving it forward, and if you don’t keep things moving, your application will remain at a standstill.

 Is a visa worth the high costs incurred?

 And you should be aware that there is a significant cost attached to the application process.
 Between the fees for the application and documentation, cost to hire an advisor, medical exams, and other expenses, it can get rather expensive.
 Yet, if you have weighed the costs and still believe that you were born to be a Canadian, then it’ll be worth the sacrifices.

 Diana Salem is a legal secretary who specializes in Canadian immigration and visas.
-She is also a spokesperson Aims Global Services, as well as a contributor writer for Immigration to Canada.
+She is also a spokesperson Aims Global Services.